brimdata/zync/README.md

 An arbitrary Zed script can be applied to the Zed records in either direction.

-Zinger formats records received from Kafka using the Zed envelope:
+Zinger formats records received from Kafka using the Zed envelope
 ```
 {
         kafka: {topic:string,offset:int64,partition:int32},